MeinChef/UDL-Loss-Fitting/README.md

 | lstm (seq_len = 25)  | vm   | 7.59       |

 ### `--loss`
-This flag is selecting the loss to be used during training and testing.
+This flag selects the loss to be used during training and testing.
 The different losses are explained in section [Losses](#explanation-of-losses).

 Options:
 - `mse` - The Mean Squared Error, as used in many state of the art networks.
 [Slight deviation from default implementation here.](#embedding-in-euclidian-space-mse)